woledzki/Phabric/README.markdown

         dbname:   'behat-demo'
         host:     '127.0.0.1'
         driver:   'pdo_mysql'
+      Phabric:
+        entities:
+          event:
+            tableName: 'event'
+            primaryKey: 'id'
+            nameCol: 'name'
+          session:
+            tableName: 'session'
+            primaryKey: 'id'
+            nameCol: 'session_code'
+          attendee:
+            tableName: 'attendee'
+            primaryKey: 'id'
+            nameCol: 'name'
+          vote:
+            tableName: 'vote'
+            primaryKey: 'id'
+            nameCol: null

 ```

+**NB** Note that some basic table meta data is required in the Phabric section
+of the behat.yml file. tableName, primaryKey and nameCol.

+* tableName: The name of the table to nbe mapped eg 'event'
+* primaryKey: the name of the primary key column eg 'id'
+* nameCol: this is a column used to identify a piece of data inserted by phabric.
+  It can be any column in the database but should be unique. eg 'PHPNW'

 Creating the DBAL Connections and setting it as the database connection used by
 Phabric: